chef/chef-web-docs/chef_master/source/integrate_chef_automate_saml.rst

    auth['oidc_signing_private_key'] = '/etc/delivery/oidc_signing_private_key.pem' # this is the default

-If the file does not exist, a 2048-bit RSA key will be generated using OpenSSL (when running ``delivery-ctl reconfigure``).
+If the file does not exist, a 2048-bit RSA key will be generated using OpenSSL (when running ``automate-ctl reconfigure``).
 You can also provide that RSA private key in PEM format yourself:

 .. code-block:: none